Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Experimental Setup

 \subsection{Dataset Statistics}

-We extract the spike data from GISAID\footnote{\url{https://www.gisaid.org/}}.
+We extract the spike sequence data from GISAID~\footnote{\url{https://www.gisaid.org/}}.
+It is a popular database in the bioinformatics domain that provides free open access to a large amount of sequence data related to the SARS-CoV-2 virus and Influenza virus.
+Moreover, GISAID facilitates genomic epidemiology and real-time surveillance to monitor the emergence of new COVID-19 viral strains across the planet.
 The extracted data contains $9$ coronavirus variants within $9000$ total sequences ($1000$ sequences for each variant) that are selected randomly.
 Detailed statistics of the dataset can be seen in Table~\ref{tbl_variant_information}.
-The variants information is used as class labels for classification.
-Moreover, as shown in Table~\ref{tbl_gene_alteration}, an input spike sequence is a long string of characters, each character representing an amino acid.
+The variant information is used as class labels for classification.
 Every sequence is associated with a lineage or variant.
 The variant is generated by certain mutations in the spike protein region.
 For example, the epsilon variant is created when the mutations S13I, W152C, and L452R happen in the spike region, where S13I means the amino acid S at position 13 is replaced by amino acid I. We use these sequence-based datasets to predict the corresponding variant names.

 \begin{remark} Note that the spike sequences in our data are not of the same length.
 The average, minimum, and maximum length of sequences (in the whole data) is $1263.16$, $9$, and $1277$, respectively.
 We use data padding in one-hot encoding to get a fixed-length representation.
 The sequence length statistics for individual variants are given in Table~\ref{tbl_variant_information}. \end{remark}